 We have reviewed the demand notice from the statutory department to confirm the amount of demand.
 Read subsequent correspondence from the department, if any.

-We discussed with the Management and the representative making an appeal with the appellate authority and the outcome of the discussion with the port trust.
-As part of our audit procedures we have reviewed minutes of board meetings
+We discussed with the Management and the representative making an appeal with the appellate authority.

-We have assessed the appropriateness of the disclosure of the significant contingent liabilities -Statutory demand which are pending under appeals and the claim from the Port Trust (interest on delayed payment of rentals).
+We have assessed the appropriateness of the disclosure of contingent liability with respect to Statutory demands which are pending under appeals.